 Lincoln Parks & Recreation

-Otoe-Missouria Day 2024
+Otoe-Missouria Day video

-More information"In the Jiwere-Nut'achi Ich'e (Otoe-Missouria Language) there are different ways to express thankfulness.
+"In the Jiwere-Nut'achi Ich'e (Otoe-Missouria Language) there are different ways to express thankfulness.
 To the Mellon Foundation, the University of Nebraska and the Center for Great Plain Studies, and my Otoe-Missouria Tribe, I say Warigroxiwi ki! - which literally means I pray for/to you all, and is the most formal heartfelt “Thank You” which can be expressed.
 I believe this project has the power to create lasting connections between the people and communities of Southeastern Nebraska and our Jiwere-Nut'achi people in Oklahoma and throughout the world.
 Warigroxi ki!"

 — Project co-director Christina Faw Faw Goodson